layeredapps/oauth-github/readme.md

 Dashboard bundles everything a web app needs, all the "boilerplate" like signing in and changing passwords, into a parallel server so you can write a much smaller web app.

-[OAuth](https://www.maxmind.com/en/home) provide authentication options for websites using the Oauth standard, so users can "sign in with" GitHub and other compatible services rather than by username/password.
+The `oath` module is a framework for using OAuth, a standardized authentication flow for allowing users to "sign in with" 3rd-party services.

-[OAuth-Github] enables signing in and registering with GitHub.
+The `oauth-github` module enables signing in and registering with GitHub.

 ## Create OAuth application on GitHub